Memory Palace

 The subterranean voice alluded to in the exhibition title (And the Voice Reached Us Through

-the Floor, but the Words Themselves Were Lost)
+the Floor, but the Words Themselves Were Lost) evokes a language beyond legibility, an

 audible presence marked by erasure and rapture.
 Remote and rendered all but mute, speech